 Maximum Loss

-In our example, you will experience the maximum loss if stock ABC trades below $70, the strike price of the put option you bought, at expiration.
+In our example, you will see the maximum loss if stock ABC trades below $70, the strike price of the put option you bought, at expiration.
 The maximum loss will be $111 in this scenario, not including commissions and fees.

-$72 – $70 – ($1.75 – $0.86) = $1.11 x 100 shares = $111
+Maximum loss: ($72 – $70) – ($1.75 – $0.86) = $1.11 x 100 shares = $111

 Breakeven

-The breakeven on a short put spread trade is the price the underlying asset must close at for the investor to come away even; they neither make nor lose money on the trade, not including commissions and investment fees.
+The breakeven on a short put spread trade is the price the underlying asset must close at for the investor to come away even.
+They neither make nor lose money on the trade, not including commissions and investment fees.

 To calculate the breakeven on a short put spread trade, you subtract the net credit you receive upfront from the strike price of the short put contract you sold, which is the option with the higher strike price.